 For the next few weeks, this blog will take a feed from RxISK.org.
 If you would like to comment on this post please do so on the RxISK website using this link.
 RxISK is open to stories from anyone on drugs who have adverse events and are in need of answers or from doctors managing adverse events on any medical drugs.

 This is what V wrote on filing a RxISK report.

 I quit taking Prozac using a step-down method.
 Started in Sept.
 2011 and finally off in January 2012.
 I experienced severe loss of balance early on, which progressed into full-blown ataxia & parasthesia.
 Have had extensive blood-testing & MRIs of brain & cervical spine, all negative!
 I have to believe this is a result of coming off Prozac, although most sites say the withdrawal side effects don’t last this long.

 Quite frankly, I am terrified that I may never get well.
 I am very ADHD now, tired always, and uninterested in performing normal daily activities (I guess because everything too hard!).
 My family doctor is a good guy, but he (like many other docs) is clueless re SSRIs and the dangers of taking them.
 I am pretty much on my own with this.
 Any help, recommendations, or hope would be so welcome!

 The single commonest question to RxISK.org has been about dependence on and withdrawal from treatments, such as anticonvulsants, statins, diuretics, and others.
-(See Medicine Induced Stress Syndromes, Dependence and Withdrawal, Halting Antidepressants, clopidogrel withdrawal and withdrawal from azathiopine).
+(See Medicine Induced Stress Syndromes, Dependence and Withdrawal, Stopping Antidepressants, clopidogrel withdrawal and withdrawal from azathiopine).